-6 At Week 52 only or on exit from study, if prior to Week 52.
+At Week 52 only or on exit from study, if prior to Week 52.

-7 STI testing (syphilis, rectal swab and urine NAAT) are performed only at Screening and Weeks 26 and 52.
+STI testing (syphilis, rectal swab and urine NAAT) are performed only at Screening and Weeks 26 and 52.

-- 8 For participants who do not have evidence of HBV immunity at Screening, a course of HBV vaccination will begin at Enrollment and continue until completed (some doses will be given at subsequent study visits).
+- For participants who do not have evidence of HBV immunity at Screening, a course of HBV vaccination will begin at Enrollment and continue until completed (some doses will be given at subsequent study visits).
 For participants who do not have evidence of HBV immunity at Enrollment, HBV testing should be repeated at the discretion of the site investigator during the study if clinically indicated, if the participant has elevated AST/ALT results, or if the participant expresses a concern about having acquired HBV infection.
 In addition, for participants who do not have evidence of immunity at Enrollment, decline vaccination, and have not been diagnosed with HBV infection during the study, hepatitis testing (HbsAg, HbsAb, HbcAb) should be repeated at Week 52.
-If a participant acquires HBV infection during the study, stored samples may tested at the HPTN NL for HBV characterization and other HBV-related studies, including HBV resistance testing; these results will not be reported to study sites or participants. - 9 HIV diagnostic testing must be performed according to the algorithms provided in the SSP Manual.
-The HPTN NL should be consulted in any case where HIV infection status is unclear, one HIV test is reactive, HIV seroconversion is documented, or acute HIV infection is suspected.
+If a participant acquires HBV infection during the study, stored samples may tested at the HPTN LC for HBV characterization and other HBV-related studies, including HBV resistance testing; these results will not be reported to study sites or participants. - HIV diagnostic testing must be performed according to the algorithms provided in the SSP Manual.
+The HPTN LC should be consulted in any case where HIV infection status is unclear, one HIV test is reactive, HIV seroconversion is documented, or acute HIV infection is suspected.
 Additional assessments are required for participants with confirmed HIV infection (see Appendix 1B).
-Participants who are confirmed to be HIV-infected according to the SSP Manual will have no further HIV diagnostic testing performed at subsequent study visits. - 10 Repeat testing prior to initiating PrEP if participants decide to initiatie PrEP post Enrollment. - 11 Renal function tests (BUN and creatinine) and creatinine clearance are not performed at Week 8. - 12 Renal function tests (BUN and creatinine) and creatinine clearance are only performed at Week 52 for participants who report that they have used PrEP in the previous 60 days. - 13 Repeat dipstick urine testing at enrollment if result from the Screening visit is > trace for either protein or glucose. - 14 Plasma and lysed PBMC will be collected for ARV drug testing.
+Participants who are confirmed to be HIV-infected according to the SSP Manual will have no further HIV diagnostic testing performed at subsequent study visits.

+Renal function tests (BUN and creatinine) and creatinine clearance are not performed at Week 8.

+Renal function tests (BUN and creatinine) and creatinine clearance are performed at the quarterly visitsonly for participants who report that they have used PrEP in the previous 90 days or participants who plan to initiate PrEP within the next 90 days.

+$^{12}$ Repeat dipstick urine testing at enrollment if result from the Screening visit is = to trace for either protein or glucose.

+Plasma and lysed PBMC will be collected for ARV drug testing.
 Plasma may also be tested using a high-throughput multi-drug ARV drug screen (qualitative testing).
 DBS will be collected for possible ARV drug testing, using assays that are in development.
-Plasma and DBS samples will be processed and stored for all participants; testing may be limited to a subset of these samples.
-Lysed PBMC samples will be processed and stored only for participants who report that they used PrEP within 60 days of sample collection.
+Lysed PBMC, plasma and DBS samples will be processed and stored for all participants; testing may be limited to a subset of these samples.

-15 Week 8 only.
+Week 8 only.

-16 Weeks 26 and 52 only.
+Weeks 26 and 52 only.